margOnline/cv/README.md

 Interests
 ---------

-Other than web and internet related technologies?
+Other than web and internet related technologies:

   - Sports, especially football and tennis
   - Food, mainly tasting but I've been known to [bake]